 The following unaudited pro forma financial information presents combined results of operations for each of the periods presented, as if BRCM had been acquired as of the beginning of fiscal year 2015.
-The unaudited pro forma financial information for the two fiscal quarters ended May 1, 2016 combined the historical results of Avago for the fiscal quarter ended January 31, 2016 and the historical results of BRCM for the three months ended December 31, 2015, representing BRCM's previous reporting period prior to the Acquisition Date, and the historical results of Broadcom for the fiscal quarter ended May 1, 2016.
-The pro forma information includes adjustments to amortization and depreciation for intangible assets and property, plant and equipment acquired, adjustments to share-based compensation expense, the purchase accounting effect on inventory acquired, interest expense for the additional indebtedness incurred to complete the acquisition, restructuring charges in connection with the acquisition and acquisition costs.
-The pro forma data are for informational purposes only and are not necessarily indicative of the consolidated results of operations of the combined business had the acquisition actually occurred at the beginning of fiscal year 2015 or of the results of future operations of the combined business.
-Consequently, actual results will differ from the unaudited pro forma information presented below (in millions, except for per share amounts):
+The unaudited pro forma financial information for the three fiscal quarters ended July 31, 2016 combined the historical results of Avago for the fiscal quarter ended January 31, 2016 and the historical results of BRCM for the three months ended December 31, 2015, representing BRCM's previous reporting period prior to the Acquisition Date, and the historical results of Broadcom for the fiscal quarters ended May 1, 2016 and July 31, 2016.
+The pro forma information includes adjustments to amortization and depreciation for intangible assets and property, plant and equipment acquired, adjustments to share-based compensation expense, the purchase accounting effect on inventory acquired, interest expense for the additional indebtedness incurred to complete the acquisition, restructuring charges related to the acquisition and acquisition costs.
+The unaudited pro forma information presented below is for informational purposes only and is not necessarily indicative of the consolidated results of operations of the combined business had the acquisition actually occurred at the beginning of fiscal year 2015 or of the results of future operations of the combined business (in millions, except for per share amounts):

-al Quarter Ended wo Fiscal arters Ended
+cal Quarter Ended nree Fiscal arters Ended

-May 1, 2016 May 1, 2016
+J July 31, 2016

-Pro forma net revenue \$ 3,538 \$ 7,359
+Pro forma net revenue \$ 3,789 \$ 11,148

-Pro forma net loss from continuing operations \$ (607) \$ (459)
+Pro forma net loss from continuing operations \$ (152) \$ (611)

-Pro forma net loss \$ (645) \$ (497)
+Pro forma net loss \$ (164) \$ (661)

-Pro forma net loss attributable to ordinary shares \$ (610) \$ (470)
+Pro forma net loss attributable to ordinary shares \$ (155) \$ (625)

-Pro forma net loss per share attributable to ordinary shares - basic and diluted \$ (1.56) \$ (1.20)
+Pro forma net loss per share attributable to ordinary shares - basic and diluted \$ (0.39) \$ (1.59)